 You will need: Food-based colors, piece of paper

 How to: Buy some edible colors or make some at home using vegetable puree.
 Make a set of five colors and pour them into bowls.
-Ask your baby to dip his palm in the color and leave a palm print on a piece of paper.
-Encourage him to make some design and reassure him with words like “Wow, that’s nice”.
-His artwork may not last since the paints are food-based, but they will be safe in case he puts his hands in the mouth.
+Ask your baby to dip their palm in the color and leave a palm print on a piece of paper.
+Encourage them to make some designs and praise them with words like “Wow, that’s nice”. their artwork may not last since the paints are food-based, but they will be safe in case they put their hands in their mouth.
+You can do the same activity with a twist, asking your baby to dip their fingers in the color and create abstract finger paintings!

 Skills developed: Color familiarization through touch and vision